Trent University Profile

 Aboriginal Student Services

-The First Peoples House of Learning (FPHL) at Trent University is a community of learners coming together to understand ourselves, each other, and the world we live within.
+The First Peoples House of Learning (FPHL) at Trent University is a community of learners coming together to understand ourselves, each other and the world we live in.
 We invite you to join us.

-The Naadimaagewin Program offers academic supports and a culturally based program of services open to all students.
-You can access many supports and services, many of which are outlined below.
+The Naadimaagewin Program offers academic supports and a culturally-based program of services open to all students.
+You can access many supports and services, some of which are outlined here.

 Another support is tutoring for Indigenous students and students in Indigenous Studies.
 Your tutor could be an upper-year student hired by the First Peoples House of Learning, or a referral from an academic department.